Extract VIC Owners Corporation Fee Notices to a Spreadsheet

 The spreadsheet treatment is a NoticeStage column with values s31, s32, or Recovery, alongside the issue date and due date for the relevant stage.
 The audit-trail rule matters: when a notice escalates, do not overwrite the prior row.
 Add a new row tied to the same lot and fee period, advancing NoticeStage and recording the new dates.
 The combination of LotNumber, FeePeriod, FeeType, and NoticeStage uniquely identifies any one row in the register, which is what lets the spreadsheet show both that a fee was eventually paid and that it took an s32 to get there.

-OC penalty interest tracking Victoria is the data point that sits beside NoticeStage.
+Penalty-interest tracking sits beside NoticeStage.
 Penalty interest applies only when the OC has resolved to apply it, typically by AGM resolution — there is no automatic statutory rate that kicks in regardless.
 Where an OC has resolved on a rate, that rate must be disclosed on the notice itself.
 Three columns make the figure auditable: PenaltyInterestRate (the per-annum rate from the notice), OverdueDays (days past the original s31 due date, computed from today's date or a reconciliation date), and PenaltyAccrued (the calculated amount).

 Simple-interest is the right calculation for tracking purposes.
 Take the LotShare, multiply by the PenaltyInterestRate, multiply by OverdueDays divided by 365.
 The figure the OC manager certifies for a recovery proceeding may use a slightly different convention (compounding, or a different day-count basis), but the spreadsheet's job is to surface the issue early enough that the owner can act before it grows, not to reproduce the recovery figure to the cent.